northeastprince/HotelPro/README.md

 # hotelpro
-A super simple pms for small hotels built in python.
+HotelPro is a super simple pms for small hotels built in python.